1933 - 2015

 Rhodes' leadership of the band provided a tremendous witness for the church in Singapore and in other nearby countries in the Far East.
 The group participated in important functions in the city and was chosen to tour neighboring Asian countries, including Malaysia, Hong Kong, Thailand, Indonesia, and others.
 It played in the same hall as the symphony orchestra and in other important venues to sellout crowds.

 Out of his work with this group grew friendships with officials in the country's Department of Education and the Ministry of Culture.
-They played often for the president of the country and other high government officials and at numerous official government activities.
+The band played often for the president of the country and other high government officials and at numerous official government events.

 A decade after Dale and Beverly left Singapore to return to the States, they were invited to return and participate in a reunion of the Polytechnic group.
 All expenses were paid and they were treated as royalty during their month-long stay in a penthouse.
 The hosts were aware of the Rhodeses dietary preferences for vegetarian food and planned accordingly.
 The select group of 93 former and current members rehearsed for nineteen days and, although other former directors were scheduled to share in the conducting, they deferred to Rhodes, wanting him to conduct the whole program.